Grant of Probate & Letters of Administration only

 A Grant will be required if there are savings, shares or investments held in the deceased’s sole name and the financial institutions holding those savings ask for a Grant of Probate to release the funds.

 Affinion can help deliver the Grant of Probate & Letters of Administration at a lower cost and much faster than traditional Probate providers.
-We guarantee to obtain the Grant for only £589 (inclusive of VAT), and within just 30 working days*, both of which are industry leading.
+We endeavour to obtain the Grant for only £489 (inclusive of VAT), and within just 30 working days*, both of which are industry leading.

 Our expert advisors take the time to understand your personal situation and what matters to you most.
 We are efficient, accurate and fast in the delivery of our services as we specialise only in providing Probate and nothing else.